analogdevicesinc/testbenches/docs/testbenches/project_based/fmcomms2/index.rst

 The steps of this test are:

 * Link setup
-    * Configure RX interface
-    * Configure TX interface
+    * Configure RX and TX interfaces
-    * Pull out RX of reset
-    * Pull out TX of reset
+    * Pull RX and TX out of reset
-* Enable test data for TX1
-* Enable test data for RX1
+* Enable test data for TX1 and RX1
 * Sync DAC channels
 * Sync ADC channels
 * Allow initial OOS to propagate